-New Year's Eve is the perfect night for a sleepover (or, as we call it at our house, a "no-sleep over").
+New Year's Eve is the perfect night for a family sleepover (or, as we call it at our house, a "no-sleep over").
 If the kids are going to stay up into the wee hours of the morning, it may as well be on NYE, right?
-Or, if you’re not feeling having a house full of kids, keep it a family affair by pitching a tent or constructing a homemade fort in the living room, hauling in your pillows and sleeping bags, and settling in with some popcorn and movies.
+Pitch a tent or construct a homemade fort in the living room, haul in your pillows and sleeping bags, and settle in with some popcorn and movies.
 The kids will love it!

 Make a Family Resolution Tree

 Spend New Year’s Eve working on a Family Resolution Tree like this one.
 Brainstorm as a family to come up with all the things you would like your family to do and stand for in 2021 and hang them on the tree.
 Maybe you want to make a family commitment to volunteer or serve your community more, be kinder to each other, eat more dinners together, or recycle more?
 Family resolutions can also include fun things like visiting a new state or trying new activities together.
 We love this one!

 Year in Review Scavenger Hunt